Our Appointment System

 When will the GP call me?

-We call most patients within 2-3 hours of receiving their online consultation or their telephone call.
+We call most patients within 2 to 3 hours of receiving their online consultation or their telephone call.
 Please have your phone close by - our doctors are only able to phone you on three occasions.
 If they cannot get hold of you they will send you a text message explaining how to reschedule the call.

 If the GP is likely to call you later on during the day - or on a following day - they will let you know the approximate time by sending you a text message.